graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/dependency-injection.md

 * `IDocumentBuilder`
 * `IDocumentValidator`
 * `IErrorInfoProvider`
-* `IDocumentCache` - an implemenation which does not cache documents
 * `IExecutionStrategySelector` - which does not support subscriptions by default

 A list of the available extension methods is below: